As I will be explaining the ending of Weathering with You (天気の子, Tenki no ko)—the 2019 anime directed by Makoto Shinkai—there are SPOILERS EVERYWHERE.

 He changes his mind and decides to help Hodaka, intercepting him at the building with the rooftop shrine.
 His main concern here seems to be to get Hodaka to not attempt to save Hina, but instead to return to his parents.

-However, after seeing Hodaka’s single-minded determination and then seeing the teenager getting manhandled by the police, Suga tackles the officers,allowing Hodaka to make his way to the rooftop while ensuring that he will face a ton of trouble.
-This is a strange about-face as there is little chance of Hodaka being able to do anything positive while Suga himself is throwing away his chances of gaining custody of his daughter.
+However, after seeing Hodaka’s single-minded determination and then seeing the teenager getting manhandled by the police, Suga tackles the officers, allowing Hodaka to make his way to the rooftop.
+Suga will face a ton of trouble for doing that.
+This is a strange about-face as there is little chance of Hodaka being able to do anything that can change what has happened, while Suga himself is throwing away his chances of gaining custody of his daughter.

 So was it the wrong decision?